beginning of content

 How is Asperger's syndrome diagnosed?

-If you think your child may have Asperger’s syndrome, you may want to talk to your doctor or child health nurse.
-Because Asperger’s syndrome is now diagnosed as a form of autism spectrum disorder, they may refer you to a medical specialist in diagnosing an autism spectrum disorder, or to a team of health professionals who work together in assessing children.
+If you think your child may have Asperger's syndrome, you may want to talk to your doctor or child health nurse.
+They may refer you to:

-There are no specific tests to diagnose Asperger’s syndrome.
-A medical specialist or team will talk to you and your child, and others in your family, and will observe your child to see if they meet certain criteria for Asperger’s syndrome.
+There are no specific tests to diagnose Asperger's syndrome.
+A doctor or team of health professionals will talk to you and your child, and others in your family.
+They will observe your child to see if they meet certain criteria for Asperger's syndrome.

 How can I help my child manage Asperger's syndrome?

-With support and encouragement, children with Asperger’s syndrome can often lead a full and independent life.
+With support and encouragement, most children with Asperger's syndrome are able to lead a full and independent life.

-You may find your child copes better if they spend some time alone or exercises.
-Your child may also be comforted by breathing techniques or relaxing music.
+You may find your child copes better if they spend some time alone.
+Your child may also find comfort in breathing techniques or relaxing music.

 Treatments and therapies for autism spectrum disorder include:

 These therapies can help in very practical ways.
-For example, occupational therapy can help your child learn how to get dressed, talk to friends and complete work or school tasks.
+For example, occupational therapy can help your child learn how to get dressed, talk to friends and complete school tasks.

-Your child may need support at school, especially at secondary school when there is more movement between classes and teachers.
-Regular discussions with your child's teacher or principal can help identify the right support and coping mechanisms.
+Your child may need support at school.
+This is especially important in high school when there are more transitions between classes and a larger number of teachers.
+Maintaining regular contact with teachers or the principal can help identify any issues early and find support and coping mechanisms.

-The Raising Children Network has an online Disability Services Guide that can help you understand the process to manage Asperger’s syndrome and find help and resources along the way.
+The Raising Children Network has an online Disability Services Guide.
+This can help you understand how manage Asperger's syndrome and find help and resources along the way.

-Adults may want to seek assistance from a support group or service.
-Several organisations provide services for adults with Asperger’s syndrome.
-You can also visit your state or territory’s autism spectrum disorder association.
+Adults may want help from a support group or service.
+Several organisations provide services for adults with Asperger's syndrome.
+You can also visit your state or territory's autism spectrum disorder association.

-If you are caring for someone with Asperger’s syndrome, you can find practical information and useful resources for carers on Carer Gateway.
-You can also learn more about carer support and services in your state or territory through Carers Australia.
+If you are caring for someone with Asperger's syndrome, you can find information and resources for carers on Carer Gateway.
+You can also learn about carer support and services in your state or territory through Carers Australia.

 Check your symptoms Find a health service